 - Among the lowest fees in the industry

 - Excellent customer service

 If investors are on the hunt for a bargain broker, check out Ally Invest.
 With low commissions across the board, Ally Invest (formerly TradeKing) stops potential investors in their tracks with its especially low mutual fund commissions.
 Commissions on stocks and ETFs are notoriously inexpensive as well, and for more active traders or those with larger account balances, commissions can dip as low as $3.95 per trade.

 For a more comprehensive overview of Ally Invest, read Benzinga’s review.

-Best for execution
+Best for quick executions

 - Good for really active traders

 - Platforms built for speed and fast executions